-- (1) Includes services that are provided by the Corporation's external Auditors in connection with the audit of the financial statements and internal controls over financial reporting. - (2) Includes assurance and related services that are related to the performance of the audit, principally for quarterly reviews, pension plan and special purpose audits and prospectuses. - (3) Fees are for corporate and international tax services and advice provided to foreign offices. - (4) Includes amounts related to ISO registration, Fording plant capacity increase services, IFRS transition matters, greenhouse gas audits and training.
+- (1) Includes services that are provided by the Corporation's external auditors in connection with the audit of the financial statements and internal controls over financial reporting. - (2) Includes assurance and related services that are related to the performance of the audit, principally for quarterly reviews, pension plan and special purpose audits and prospectuses. - (3) Fees are for corporate and international tax services and advice provided to foreign offices.

+(4) For 2013, amounts relate to ISO 14001/9001 audits, Phase 1 of Process Safety Analysis.
+For 2012, amounts relate to ISO registration, Fording River plant capacity increase services, International Financial Reporting Standards transition matters, greenhouse gas audits and training.